facebook/react/docs/docs/reference-dom-elements.md

 ### checked

 The `checked` attribute is supported by `<input>` components of type `checkbox` or `radio`.
 You can use it to set whether the component is checked.
-This is useful for building controlled components.
+This is useful for building controlled components. `defaultChecked` is the uncontrolled equivalent, which sets whether the component is checked when it is first mounted.

 ### className